yhernandez55/House-Prices---Regression-Techniques/README.md

 <img width="152" alt="Screenshot 2024-10-01 at 12 31 46 PM" src="https://github.com/user-attachments/assets/f244bf9d-4f2c-4fd5-ac64-b3a405ba9b0e">

-Initially, I used linear regression, but the RMSE results showed it wasn’t the best choice.
+Initially, I used linear regression, but the RMSE results showed it wasn’t the best choice that being a score of 0.18864.
 I then tested the Random Forest model, which was also less accurate.
 Ultimately, I found that XGBoost provided the most accurate and efficient predictions.